 Students graduating from the Biomedical Engineering program will have acquired the following:

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 - An ability to communicate effectively with a range of audiences.

-- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in a global, economic, environmental, and societal context;
+- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

 - An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives